darktjm/auis/README.md

 and INSTALL were removed as they can be rebuilt from their ez source using ez2ascii.

-To build this on Linux, just run "make World" in the top-level directory, with /usr/local/auis writable by the user executing this command.
+To build this on Linux, just run "make MFLAGS= World" in the top-level directory, with /usr/local/auis writable by the user executing this command.
 Edit config/site.h if you don't like my installation directory.
 If need the original INSTALL instructions, see